 Illegally jailed at the Bronx Zoo?
-Court to weigh Happy the Elephant's rights
+Court to weigh Happy the elephant's rights

 By Luc Cohen

-May 18 (Reuters) - Should a female elephant have some of the same legal rights as humans?
+NEW YORK, May 18 (Reuters) - Should a female elephant have some of the same legal rights as people?

-The 51-year-old Asian elephant has called the world-famous zoo home since 1977.
+The 51-year-old Asian elephant has called the venerable New York City zoo home since 1977.

-But four years ago, the Nonhuman Rights Project began asking New York courts to release Happy to one of two elephant sanctuaries in the United States, saying she was being illegally imprisoned.
+Four years ago, the Florida-based Nonhuman Rights Project began asking New York courts to release Happy to one of two elephant sanctuaries in the United States, saying the animal was being illegally imprisoned.

 The group said Happy was entitled to habeas corpus, a legal process in which illegally detained people or someone acting on their behalf may inquire about the reason they are being held.

-New York law does not define "person," and the group said Happy should be recognized as one.
+New York's habeas corpus law does not define "person," and the group said Happy should be recognized as one.

-"Elephants are autonomous beings who possess complex cognitive abilities," the group wrote in a 2018 petition.
-"Happy's interest in exercising that autonomy and bodily liberty is as fundamental to her as it is to us."
+"It's now time to have nonhuman animals such as Happy to be seen not as a thing but as a person who has the capacity for rights," Steven Wise, founder and president of the Nonhuman Rights Project, told Reuters.

-Happy has been kept alone in a one-acre (0.4-hectare)enclosure at the zoo since around 2006, court records show.
+Happy has been kept apart from other elephants in a one-acre (0.4-hectare) enclosure at the zoo since around 2006, court records show.
 Elephants are gregarious and family-oriented animals with complex social lives.

-Her longtime companion, Grumpy, was attacked by two other elephants earlier that decade.
-He never recovered from his injuries and was euthanized.
+Happy's longtime companion, Grumpy, was attacked by two other elephants earlier that decade.
+Grumpy never recovered from the injuries and was euthanized.
 Another of Happy's companions, Sammie, later died.

+The zoo's other elephant, Patty, lives in an adjacent enclosure separated from Happy by a fence.
+The zoo has said the two interact with each other.

 Prior efforts to grant legal personhood to animals, including chimpanzees, have been unsuccessful.

-The Bronx Zoo, run by the Wildlife Conservation Society, says Happy is well cared for, and moving her to a sanctuary would not serve her interests.
+The Bronx Zoo, run by the Wildlife Conservation Society, has said Happy is well cared for, and that moving the elephant to a sanctuary would not serve her interests.

-Jim Breheny, the zoo's director, has said the push to grant habeas corpus rights to animals "demeans all the people who have sought such relief."
+"The blatant exploitation of Happy the elephant by NRP to advance their coordinated agenda shows no concern for the individual animal," the Bronx Zoo said in a statement on Wednesday, using an acronym for the animal rights group.
+"Their concern is winning a legal argument, not what is best for Happy."

 A New York trial court in February 2020 dismissed the original petition, calling Happy an "intelligent, autonomous being" who "may be entitled to liberty," but not legally a person.
 An appeals court later upheld that ruling.

-The hearing in front of the Albany-based Court of Appeals, a seven-member panel which generally focuses on issues of law rather than individual factual disputes, is scheduled for 2 p.m.(1800 GMT).
+The hearing in front of the Albany-based Court of Appeals is scheduled for 2 p.m.(1800 GMT).

+Spain's animal rights bill targets zoos and pet shops but not bullfighting

-(Reporting by Luc Cohen in New York Editing by Noeleen Walder and Sandra Maler)
+(Reporting by Luc Cohen in New York Additional reporting by Thomas Rowe Editing by Noeleen Walder, Sandra Maler and Will Dunham)

 ((luc.cohen@thomsonreuters.com; +1 646 361 1622; Reuters Messaging: Twitter: @cohenluc))